yogikortisa/markdown-cv/index.md

 `2022-2023`
 **Cyber Security Instructor & Mentor**, *Sekolah Hacker (sekolahdigitalcilsy.com/hacker)*

 - Online Bootcamp and Mentoring Program face to face (live) to educate you to become a Cyber Security Engineer Red team in 16 weeks with guaranteed job acceptance.
+I achieved the distinction of Best Instructor in batches 13 and 17.

 `2022`
 **Cyber Security Mentor**, *adinusa.id*